Guide to vegan eating

 - Non-vegan restaurants will often be happy to prepare a vegan version of a dish.
 If they need to remove a key ingredient, make sure to ask them to replace it with something else!

-- Aside from not contributing to cruelty to animals, you will probably be contributing to your own health (make sure to take a few supplements - see below) and reducing your own contribution to climate change and environmental degradation.
+- Aside from not contributing to cruelty to animals, you will probably be contributing to your own health (just make sure your diet is balanced, and supplement if necessary - see below) and reducing your own contribution to climate change and environmental degradation.
 An excellent way to “be the change you want to see in the world”!

 Where do you get your protein?